Chaïm El Djebali

-Chaïm El Djebali (شيم الجبالي; born 7 February 2004) is a Tunisian professional footballer who plays as a midfielder for Lyon B. Born in France, he plays for the Tunisia national team.
+Chaïm El Djebali (شيم الجبالي; born 7 February 2004) is a professional footballer who plays as a midfielder for Ligue 1 club Lyon.
+Born in France, he plays for the Tunisia national team.

-Career
+Early career

 El Djebali is a youth product of the academies of Vaulx-en-Velin, ES Trinité Lyon, and Lyon.
 He was promoted to their reserves in 2021, and signed his first professional contract with the club on 30 June 2022, tying him to the club until 2025.

+Club career

+El Djebali made his professional debut on 26 January 2024, replacing Maxence Caqueret at the 79th minute of a 2–3 home defeat against Rennes in a Ligue 1 game.

 International career

-Born in France, El Djebali was born to a Tunisian father and Algerian mother.
+El Djebali was born in Décines-Charpieu in the suburbs of Lyon, France, to a Tunisian father and Algerian mother.
+He holds French, Algerian, and Tunisian nationalities.

 He represented the France U16s once in 2019.
 In September 2022, he accepted a call-up to the senior Tunisia national team for a set of friendlies.
 He made his debut with Tunisia as a late substitute in a 1–0 friendly win over Comoros on 22 September 2022.